navajogit/autoventoy/How_to_disable_secure_boot.md

 - With Ventoy: if you created the USB **without `-s` option**, Secure Boot must be turned off to boot.
 - Even if you used Ventoy **with `-s`**, sometimes it’s easier to turn Secure Boot off permanently after Linux installation, because hardware drivers usually work more smoothly that way.

-**Important:** **Disabling Secure Boot will **not** make your PC unsafe in normal everyday use.
+**Important: Disabling Secure Boot will NOT make your PC unsafe in normal everyday use.**
-It just means you can install and boot Linux, or use Ventoy freely.
+**It just means you can install and boot Linux, or use Ventoy freely.
 You can always turn it back on later.**

 ---